-In business, forecasting into the future is crucial but, sometimes you have to just get through the day, then the week.
-I’m a big planner so I always have plan B, and C in my pocket and a hazy outline of D floating around in my head but I constantly remind myself to live in the moment.
-If I feel overwhelmed, I remember Scarlett’s famous line from Gone with the Wind my mother used to say when I was young, “Tomorrow is another day.”
-It’s true, most situations in life do look better in time.
+In business, forecasting into the future is crucial, but sometimes you have to just get through the day, then the week.
+I’m a big planner so I always have plan B and C in my purse and a hazy outline of D floating around in my head, but I constantly remind myself to live in the moment.
+If I feel overwhelmed, I remember Scarlett’s famous line from Gone with the Wind that my mother used to say when I was young, “Tomorrow is another day.”
+It sounds silly but it’s true.
+Most situations in life do look better after a good night’s sleep.

 Who inspires you?

-I actually have a lot of affinity for the Scarlett character.
-We have a lot in common Scarlett and I, since I am from Atlanta and grew up in a house that resembles Tara complete with the white pillars and a big curved staircase in the entry I used to slide down as a child, but most significant, we are survivors.
+Actually Scarlett was one of my inspirations as a child.
+We have a lot in common, Scarlett and I. Atlanta is my hometown and I grew up in an Antebellum-style home that resembles Tara, complete with the white pillars and a curved staircase in the entry that I used to slide down as a child.
+But the most significant similarity is that we are survivors.
 Her spoiled brat nature aside, I can identify with her tenacity and ability to pull it together in a crisis.
-Growing up her character’s strength, perseverance and dedication to the land and family had a profound impact on me.
-My family has similar long Southern roots and a history of strong women, so I really identified with her character as a child.
+Growing up, her character’s strength, perseverance and dedication to the land and family really resonated with me.
+My family has similar long Southern roots and a history of strong women, so I really identified with the book and her character as a child.

-One thing that is vastly different for Scarlett and I is that I would have been head over heals in love with Rhett Butler.
+One thing that is vastly different between me and Scarlett is that I would have been head over heels in love with Rhett Butler.
 I would have thought he was loads of fun, much more exciting than stuffy old Ashley.
 Rhett and I would have had a grand time spending his money and rebuilding Atlanta.
 We would have danced ’til dawn on the riverboats, turned Atlanta into the greatest city in the world and laughed all the way to the bank.
 Poor Scarlett, she missed all the fun pining over weak, pathetic Ashley.
 Men like Ashley never appealed to me.
 I’ve always had a soft spot for the Rhett Butlers of the world.
 Maybe one day I’ll meet a good one.
 A girl can dream.
 (Laughs)

 Now, I’m inspired daily by the amazing women all around me.
-The best part to my job is getting to know the incredible women in our community.
-It’s such a joy to be able to shine the spotlight on these women who are changing the world- to give them a chance to tell their story.
+The best part of my job is getting to know these incredible women in our community.
+It’s such a joy to be able to shine the spotlight on these women who are changing the world—to give them a chance to tell their story.

-In western society, we are bombarded with stories about actresses, and models, but we rarely hear the stories of amazing women really changing the world.
+In Western society, we are bombarded with stories about actresses and models, but we rarely hear the stories of the women really changing the world.
 And yet, those are exactly the women we should be honoring.

 What kinds of things excite your creativity?